openjs-foundation/cross-project-council/meetings/breakout_meetings/2020-02-12-code-of-conduct.md

 Myles: I'm not sure that's the way we're going to set this up.
 There needs to be a central authority for generating the CoC.

-Micael: It's more work for maintainers to manually update, but worth it.
+Michael: It's more work for maintainers to manually update, but worth it.

 Myles: Tooling can help us.
 A github action for instance to keep repos in sync.
 It seems like an automatable problem.